marcelpecko/Rocnikovyprojekt/README.md

 ## Scripts
-To run your app in dev mode, use `npm run start`
+To run your app in dev mode, use `npm run dev`